artem78/s60-maps/docs/README.md

 All data stored in directory `E:\Data\S60Maps\` (**note:** E drive used regardles of on which drive program installed).
 Map cache located in `E:\Data\S60Maps\cache\_PAlbTN\<map service>\` directory.

+Settings store in `store.dat` file.
+If you have problems with application to run, try to delete this file and run again.

 ## Roadmap

 - [x] Add support for other map layers and WMS services (like OSM bicycle, OSM humanitarian, OpenTopoMap, etc...)